 Statute of Limitations in Lafayette

 The statute of limitations for a wrongful death action in Lafayette is one year from the date of death.
 However, there are exceptions to this rule for individuals with disabilities or children.
 If a beneficiary was a minor at the time of the incident, they have until one year from the date of their 18th birthday to file a claim.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 Investigating a Wrongful Death